biologist79/ESPuino/README.md

 ## Wiring (2 SPI-instances: RC522 + SPI-SD + 3 buttons + rotary-encoder)
 Uses two SPI-instances.
 The first one for the RFID-reader and the second for SD-card-reader.
-This is also the [setup, I personally use](https://github.com/biologist79/ESPuino/tree/master/PCBs/Wemos%20Lolin32).<br />
+This is also the [setup, I personally use primarily](https://github.com/biologist79/ESPuino/tree/master/PCBs/Wemos%20Lolin32).<br />
 | ESP32 (GPIO)  | Hardware              | Pin    | Comment                                                      |
 | ------------- | --------------------- | ------ | ------------------------------------------------------------ |
 | 3.3 (5) V     | SD-reader             | VCC    | Connect to p-channel MOSFET for power-saving when µC is off  |